ianwelsh/heimdallr/docs/README.md

 Connect to AWS EC2 hosts via a Bastion / Jump host

+## Installation

+Binary CI is currently broken.
+In the meantime, clone the repo and run `cargo install --path .` from the project root.

 ## Configuration file

 You must create a configuration file located at `~/.config/heimdallr.toml`.
 An